Keruspe/blog/posts/2012-12-07-facron-released.md

 ## What's in this release?

-Since [last time I wrote about it](http://www.imagination-land.org/posts/2012-12-04-facron-fanotify-cron-system.html), a few things have changed: the code is more robust and much more cleaner, and several improvements have been made:
+Since [last time I wrote about it](http://www.imagination-land.org/posts/2012-12-04-facron-fanotify-cron-system.html), a few things have changed: the code is more robust and much cleaner, and several improvements have been made:

 * You're now able to pass arguments containing spaces if you surround them with quotes or double quotes in the configuration file.